 Vans Classic Slip-On

 The Vans Classic Slip-On fits snugly compared to other Vans sneakers.
 This is because the sneaker has no laces.
-However, the Slip-On quickly adapts to your foot, although the sneakers may feel a bit narrow at first.
+However, it quickly adapts to your foot, although the sneakers may feel a bit narrow at first.

 Vans Authentic